trenskow/TrAnimate/README.md

 Animations animate a single `UIView` - as an example with the `TrFadeAnimation`.

 Transitions animate from one `UIView` to another - replacing the original view in the view hierarchy.
 An example of this is the `TrFlipTransition` which flips one `UIView` to another.
-Transitions are a kind of prepacked group of animations - which execute in a predefined order - see more below.
+Transitions are a kind of pre-packed group of animations - which execute in a predefined order - see more below.

-For a list of avalable animations and transition - and for detailed descriptions about them - please refer to the [API Reference](http://cocoadocs.org/docsets/TrAnimate/) or the [*TrAnimate Programming Guide*](https://github.com/trenskow/TrAnimate/wiki/).
+For a list of available animations and transition - and for detailed descriptions about them - please refer to the [API Reference](http://cocoadocs.org/docsets/TrAnimate/) or the [*TrAnimate Programming Guide*](https://github.com/trenskow/TrAnimate/wiki/).

 For more information about groups - see the [*TrAnimate Programming Guide*](http://cocoadocs.org/docsets/TrAnimate/).